ParvTiwari/FloatNote/README.md

 python backend/main.py
 ```

-The server starts at `http://localhost:8000` and immediately begins listening to your microphone.
+The server starts at `http://localhost:8000`.
+It doesn't record on launch — start a meeting explicitly from the UI (or `POST /meetings/start`) to begin capturing your microphone.

 ### 6. Start the frontend